 Consuming tips from highly regarded sources like the Mayo Clinic can prepare managers to help workers who express feelings of anxiety or other pandemic-related problems.
 Rahrah sentiments can fall far short of what your workers need.
-In fact, psychotherapists caution that responding to someone's expression of distress with an unhelpful, cheerful attitude is known as dismissive or toxic positivity.
+In fact, psychotherapists caution that responding to someone's coronavirus fears: